 STEP SIX: Export JPEG's To Hard Drive

-Now that I have completed the edits, I move onto getting these finished files to be useable (Remember, Lightroom doesn't actually apply your edits to your images until you actually export them) I like to have JPEG's copies on my hard drive, so I export the finished files from Lightroom as JPEG's, and these are kept in their own folder, but within the master folder for that activity, so that everything is in one place. (any PSD files are kept in the same location too)
+Now that you have completed your edits, it's time to get these finished files into a useable format (Remember, Lightroom doesn't actually apply your edits to your images until you actually export them) I personally like to have JPEG's copies on my hard drive, so I export the finished files from Lightroom as JPEG's, and these are kept in their own folder, but within the master folder for that activity, so that everything is in one place. (any PSD files are kept in the same location too)

 STEP SEVEN: Export to SmugMug / Flickr / Facebook